You might hear different things about when a baby is ready to be born, or when he can safely be born even if he’s premature.

 In which week is delivery safe?

-Although the lungs first start to develop at about 6 weeks, it’s not until 35 weeks that your baby’s lungs are putting their ‘final touches’ on, preparing to breathe for the first time.
+Although the lungs first start to develop at about 6 weeks, it’s not until 35 weeks your baby’s lungs are putting their ‘final touches’ on, preparing to breathe for the first time.

 Everything is happening in there so quickly – you’re growing a whole new human being!